-Special feature Description Babies® Program Through our relationship with Cigna, SAMBA is pleased to offer you and your covered dependents access to the Healthy Pregnancies, Healthy Babies® Program.
+Special feature Description 24-hour nurse line Through SAMBA's relationship with Cigna/CareAllies, our members have access to 24/7 Nurseline sm , an easy to use resource with anytime access to the information you need to make smart health decisions.
+With 24/7 Nurseline sm you get: Health information in language that is easy to understand and use Help deciding the best method to treat a minor injury or illness, including over-the-counter or home remedies Peace of mind by having a registered nurse available around the clock Get expert health advice anytime, anywhere by calling 800-887-9735.
+Healthy Pregnancies, Healthy Babies® Program Through our relationship with Cigna, SAMBA is pleased to offer you and your covered dependents access to the Healthy Pregnancies, Healthy Babies® Program.
 This free program is designed to help you throughout your pregnancy and in the days and weeks following your baby's birth.
 When you enroll in Cigna's Healthy Pregnancies, Healthy Babies® Program, you get unlimited support for a healthier pregnancy.
-For more information and to enroll, contact Cigna/CareAllies at 800-887-9735 or visit www.SambaPlans.com.
+For more information and to enroll, contact Cigna/CareAllies at 800-877-9735 or visit www.SambaPlans.com .